lsfernandes92/dotfiles/README.md

 Note: if any `.sh` file fails to run append the correct access permissions to the file by giving it's execute permission.
 You can do that by typing the command in your shell: `$chmod -x <SH_SCRIPT_FILE>`

-After that is run the following:
+After that, run the following:

 ```sh
 script/bootstrap